 Relative Fossil Fuel Prices

-Relative fossil fuel prices are daily averages of fossil fuel prices by month, displayed in dollars per million British thermal unit as well as adjusted for operating efficiency at electric power plants to convert to dollars per megawatthour.
+Relative fossil fuel prices are daily averages of fossil fuel prices by month, displayed in dollars per million British thermal units as well as adjusted for operating efficiency at electric power plants to convert to dollars per megawatthour.
 Average national heat rates for typical operating units for 2010 were used to convert relative fossil fuel prices.

 Average Days of Burn

 Average Days of Burn is defined as the average number of days remaining until coal stocks reach zero if no further deliveries of coal are made.
 These data have been calculated using only the population of coal plants present in the monthly Form EIA-923.
 This includes 1) coal plants that have generators with a primary fuel of bituminous coal (including anthracite) or subbituminous, and 2) are in the Electric Power Sector (as defined in the above "Sector definitions").
-Excluded are plants with primary fuel of lignite and waste coal, mine mouth plants, and out of service plants.
+Excluded are plants with a primary fuel of lignite or waste coal, mine mouth plants, and out-of-service plants.
 Coal storage terminals and the related plants that they serve are aggregated into one entity for the calculation of Average Days of Burn, as are plants that share stockpiles.

-Average days of burn is computed as follows: End of month stocks for the current (data) month, divided by the average burn per day.
-Average burn per day is the average of the three previous years’ consumption as reported on the Form EIA-923.
+Average Days of Burn is computed as follows: End of month stocks for the current (data) month, divided by the average burn per day.
+Average Burn per Day is the average of the three previous years’ consumption as reported on the Form EIA-923.

 These data are displayed by coal rank and by zone.
 Each zone has been formed by combining the following Census Divisions:

-- "Northeast" — New England, Middle Atlantic
+- Northeast — New England, Middle Atlantic

-- "South" — South Atlantic, East South Central
+- South — South Atlantic, East South Central

-- "Midwest" — West North Central, East North Central
+- Midwest — West North Central, East North Central

-- "West" — Mountain, West South Central, Pacific Contiguous
+- West — Mountain, West South Central, Pacific Contiguous

 Coal Stocks vs. Days of Burn Stocks